giantswarm/docs/src/content/basics/azure-architecture/index.md

 ![Tenant Cluster Architecture](architecture-azure-tenant-cluster.png)

-Via the Giant Swarm API, our [CLI](https://github.com/giantswarm/gsctl), or our web interface, you can start Tenant Clusters of different sizes.
+Via the Giant Swarm API, our [CLI](https://github.com/giantswarm/gsctl), or our Web UI, you can start Tenant Clusters of different sizes.
 There's a selection of recommended Azure instance types, which can be adjusted if needed.

 Each cluster resides in its own Virtual Network.
 All Azure machines are in their own private subnet ([Networking Deepdive](https://blog.giantswarm.io/deep-dive-into-kubernetes-networking-in-azure/)).
 There are two possible access routes into the cluster.